craftbeerpi/sample-controller/README.md

 # Sample Code for Custom Controller

-With a controller is possible to control the kettle temperature
+With a controller is possible to control the kettle temperature.
+You could code hysteresis or PID controller or a special controller for pump systems.
+All you need is to implement one single Pyhton class

 ```
 from modules import cbpi